TomAwezome/veno/README.md

 ```
 Multi-purpose text/code editor meant for easy and vast expandability.

+## Usage

+Uses external libraries.
+Requires Python3.
+Prerequisites: Pygments, Curses.
+Install these for Python3 if not currently on system.

+To run, execute `python3 veno [filename]` Filename optional.

+Runs in a terminal window.
+GUI not yet implemented.

 ## Keybindings

  - **Arrow Keys** -- move cursor in file